Where can you buy that perfect diamond engagement ring?

-Anyone can download stock photos of different diamonds and put them online.
 Also, anyone can upload CAD (computer-aided design) drawings of different jewelry artwork and claimed that they made the design.
-What you should expect from an online diamond distributor is the willingness to share information and data with you.
+What you should expect from a great online diamond distributor is their willingness to share information and data with you.

 For example, a series of actual photographs of the stone you are about to buy, videos capturing the performance of the diamond in different lighting or even essential information like grading reports should be made readily available to you.

 When buying online, you should also do your own due diligence when sizing up a potential purchase.
 For example, you could start by comparing the stone’s image with deep zooming or virtual loupes against the grading report.